National Commission for Homoeopathy: History

 The institution set up under the Central Council of Homeopathy Act 1973, (Act 59).
 Any university or similar institution in India offering either a degree or a diploma in homeopathy can do so only if it is approved by CCH, apart from being listed under the schedules of the above-mentioned act.

 The CCH also defines particular course curriculum and notifies benchmarks that need to be maintained by homeopathy teaching institutions, apart from maintaining a central registry of all homeopathy physicians in India.

 In 2007, the Union Health Ministry set up the 'National Council for Clinical Establishments' for "determine minimum standards" for clinical establishments.
 A CCH representative is also a formal member of this National Council.

 In October 2016, the Central Bureau of Investigation (CBI) arrested the CCH's chief, Ramjee Singh and another man in relation to the alleged collection of money to provide a favorable report that would allow regulatory approval.

 Bachelor of Homeopathic Medicine and Surgery

 The council regulates the Bachelor of Homeopathic Medicine and Surgery (B.H.M.S.).
 It is a graduate degree awarded after five and a half years' study, including one-year internship.

+MD (Homeopathy) in India

+There is also a post-graduate degree awarded after three years' study upon completion of which an MD (Homeopathy) post-graduate degree is awarded.